 As a centre of excellence for breast reconstruction we know how important it is to check your breasts on a regular basis so that you know the size, shape and feel of them.
 By doing that, it’s more likely that you’ll notice when there are changes.
 It doesn’t matter when you check your breasts, as long as you check regularly on at least a monthly basis.

 The earlier breast cancer is diagnosed, the better the chance of successful treatment.
-According to Cancer Research UK, “More than 90% of women diagnosed with breast cancer at the earliest stage survive their disease for at least 5 years compared to around 15% for women diagnosed with the most advanced stage of disease.”
+According to Cancer Research UK, “When diagnosed at its earliest stage, around all women with breast cancer will survive their disease for five years or more, compared with 3 in 20 women when the disease is diagnosed at the latest stage.”

 Start by looking at your breasts in the mirror with shoulders straight and your arms on your hips and look for any changes.
 Then raise your arms and look for the same changes.